 Enables a new estimator for the encoder CPU load, for evaluation and testing.
 Intended to improve accuracy when screencasting.

 7] Smooth Scrolling

-It enables webpages flow smoothly from top to bottom even when the system is struggling.
+It enables web pages to scroll smoothly from top to bottom even when the system is struggling.
 So, animate smoothly when scrolling page content!

 9] Experimental WebAssembly